Kozea/WeasyPrint/docs/install.rst

 The following installation instructions for the GTK+ libraries don't work on Windows XP.
 That means: Windows Vista or later is required.

-Of course you can decide to install ancient WeasyPrint versions with an erstwhile Python, combine it with outdated GTK+ libraries on any Windows version you like, but if you decide to do that **you’re on your own, don’t even try to report an issue, kittens will die because of you.**
+Of course you can decide to install older WeasyPrint versions with an older Python versions, combine it with outdated GTK+ libraries on any Windows version you like, but if you decide to do that **you’re on your own, don’t even try to report an issue, kittens will die because of you.**